-- Tailoring program outcomes to meet the organisational training needs of the enterprise without compromising the Training Package requirements.
+- Tailoring program outcomes to meet the organizational training needs of the enterprise without compromising the Training Package requirements.

-- Creating assessment activities which require the student to conduct specific research relating to industry situations and occurrences.
+- Creating assessment activities that require the student to conduct specific research relating to industry situations and occurrences.

-- Provide a realistic simulated workplace within BLC’s facilities.
+- Provide a realistically simulated workplace within BLC’s facilities.

-At the beginning of each unit, your assessor will go through the arrangements for and requirements of assessment.
+At the beginning of each unit, your assessor will go through the arrangements and requirements of the assessment.